Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Image-based registration

-Landmark- and feature-based methods adopt a different perspective, focusing on sparse salient structures or anatomical label maps to drive the registration rather than relying on dense voxel-wise alignment \citep{heinrich2022voxelmorph, wang2023robust, rasheed2024learning, wang2024brainmorph} (Fig.~\ref{fig:dl_archs}-B).
+Keypoint- and feature-based methods adopt a different perspective, focusing on sparse salient structures or anatomical label maps to drive the registration rather than relying on dense voxel-wise alignment \citep{heinrich2022voxelmorph, wang2023robust, rasheed2024learning, wang2024brainmorph} (Fig.~\ref{fig:dl_archs}-B).
 By detecting and matching keypoints or features across images, these approaches tend to be more robust to large deformations, partial fields of view, and topological changes.
 They also offer increased interpretability, as correspondences can be visualized and quantitatively inspected.
 Such properties make these methods particularly well-suited for clinical applications involving complex anatomical changes (e.g., tumor resection), sparse annotations, or multimodal data.

 \citet{pirhadi2023robust} illustrates this paradigm with a two-stage Siamese CNN for iUS-to-iUS registration inspired by object-tracking tasks.
 Their pipeline uses 2.5D patches across orthogonal planes to learn cross-modal correspondences, followed by affine transformation estimation via Iterative Reweighted Least Squares (IRLS) \citep{bergstrom2014robust}.
-The model was pre-trained on natural images and fine-tuned on medical data, showing strong performance with lower complexity compared to fully 3D convolutional networks.
+The model was pre-trained on natural images and fine-tuned on medical data, showing strong performance with lower complexity compared to fully 3D CNNs.
 However, the approach remains semi-automatic as it relies on manual annotation of reference landmarks.
 Moving beyond purely geometric keypoints, \citet{almahfouz2022wssamnet} proposed WSSAMNet, which first segments regions of interest around manually annotated landmarks and then uses these segmentations as attention maps to guide a subsequent registration step.
-These maps guide the registration network toward relevant anatomical structures and help manage scenarios with missing correspondences, outperforming purely intensity-based baselines like VoxelMorph \citep{balakrishnan2019voxelmorph} and SyN \citep{avants2008symmetric} on the BraTS-Reg challenge.
+These maps guide the registration network toward relevant anatomical structures and help manage scenarios with missing correspondences.